Europa Clipper launch: A NASA scientist on probing if life can exist on Jupiter moon

 Could life exist elsewhere in the universe?

-Scientists are a step closer to discovering whether humans are alone in the universe as NASA’s largest and most technologically advanced spacecraft, the Europa Clipper, is scheduled to launch on Oct.
-14 to heads out on a 5 ½-year voyage to Europa, one of Jupiter’s 95-plus moons.
+Scientists are a step closer to discovering whether earthlings are alone in the universe as NASA’s most technologically advanced planetary spacecraft, the Europa Clipper, launched on Oct.
+14 to head out on a 5 ½-year voyage to Europa, one of Jupiter’s 95-plus moons.

 Why We Wrote ThisA story focused on